vaeryn-uk/ollama-cli-code-agent/README.md

 A hobby project implementing an experimental command-line coding agent.
 Use it to generate code, analyze repositories, and manage development tasks directly from your terminal.

+**Warning: This is experimental software and may be unstable or incomplete.
+Use at your own risk.
+Functionality, performance, and APIs are subject to change without notice.**

 ## Features

 - Ollama-first; local LLM support.